Understanding OCD

 Distraction skills are an important tool taught in DBT.
 They can help you create some distance between yourself and overwhelming negative emotions.
 Distraction can help you manage OCD symptoms, if done the right way.
 If a distraction causes you to avoid certain thoughts, feelings or situations related to your OCD, this probably means it is not the right kind of distraction for ERP.

-However, distracting yourself with enjoyable, pleasant, or meaningful activities, are healthy tools for ERP.
+However, distracting yourself with enjoyable, pleasant, or meaningful activities, is a healthy tool for ERP.
 The goal of this type of focused distraction is to stay connected to a meaningful or pleasant activity as a way to cope with the intrusive thoughts that arise.
 When resisting an OCD urge in ERP, think about meaningful activities you could engage in as a focused distraction.

 Self-Validation Techniques for Managing Intense Emotions in OCD